sancovp/the_sanctuary_system/README.md

 (What is it????

-It’s a prompt engineering system for refining concepts.
-Rapid brainstorming, reason by analogy, and for scoping AIs into a certain information neighborhood.
+It’s a prompt engineering system for mining and refining concepts, ontological programming, and emergence engineering.
+Very helpful for Rapid brainstorming, reason by analogy.
+It should be used for scoping AIs into a certain information neighborhood to get responses from and navigate within.

 You can look at the examples.
 Particularly in “maskChaining”.